Easter Featured in

-Easter one of the main religious holidays in the UK.
-Schools are closed for two weeks for Easter holidays, and families get together and spend time at home.
+Easter is one of the main religious holidays in the UK.
+Schools are closed for two weeks for the Easter holidays, and families get together to spend time at home.
 Good Friday and Monday are official days off in the UK.

 Maundy Thursday is the last Thursday before Easter.
 On this day, the Queen of Great Britain takes part in the Royal Maundy Ceremony, which has existed since the 13th century, and gives away so-called 'Maundy Money.'
 Each year the ceremony takes place in a different spot, as the Queen goes to various cathedrals or abbeys around the country.
 In 2019, she visited Leicester Cathedral.

 In England, it is common to treat each other with chocolate eggs, sweets, and biscuits.
 Many venues, parks, and palaces organize special games with Easter eggs for children.
 Easter egg hunt is the most popular activity.
 Eggs are hidden in different places, and children compete in gathering them.

 Cadbury Easter Egg Hunt

 Every spring, Cadbury Easter Egg Hunt organizes exciting games for children at different locations throughout the country.
 Some of the most famous ones take place in beautiful Chatsworth Estate in Bakewell, Derbyshire, Knole Park in Sevenoaks, Kent, and Hardwick Hall in Doe Lea, Chesterfield.
 But the most fairy-tale-like Easter Hunt can be experienced in Blenheim Palace, Oxfordshire.

 In addition to games, children can meet the Easter Bunny, another symbol of the holiday.
 Children in England believe that if they behave well, the Easter Bunny will leave chocolate eggs for them.